Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 5. Set the output type of the I/O port - Output Push Pull / Output open drain - Not required if pin is configured in INPUT Mode.
 ---
 ## UART/USART DRIVERS
+- UART/USART stands for universal synchronous synchronous/asynchronous receiver transmitter.
+This is a hardware module that facilitates serial communication.
+- The controller needs to have two pins: TX and RX pin on which it can either transmit data (TX Pin) or receive data (RX Pin).
+### UART (Asynchronous communication)